racoelhosilva/PFL_replica/README.md

 - **Jump**: A piece jumps forward in a straight line to the first square not occupied by a friendly piece
 - **Transform**: A non-king piece in sight of a friendly king is converted into a king

 One consideration we have to mention is that jumps and steps can be seen as the same operation (advance a piece), performed in different contexts (a step occurs when no friendly pieces are in front of the piece, and a jump occurs otherwise).
-For this reason, we represented both kinds of moves using the same same notation.
+For this reason, we represented both kinds of moves using the same notation.
 For both, each move can be characterized by the piece to be moved and the direction of movement, since the piece can only move to one square on each axis.
 The transform just needs the piece to be transformed to be executed.

 With this, we used the following functors to represent the moves:

 - Steps and jumps are encoded with the `step(Position, Direction)` functor, where `Position` is the position in the board of the piece to be moved and `Direction` is the direction of movement, which can be either be `vertical`, `horizontal` or `diagonal`.
 - Transforms are represented with `transform(Position)`, where `Position` is the position of the piece to be converted.

+### Game State Evaluation

+The game state evaluation is done with the `value/3` predicate.
+In normal conditions, it is deduced from the individual values of each piece on the board.
+Each piece has a fixed contribution value of `2`, since it is preferable to have more pieces due to the capture mechanic, and an additional value which varies with the piece's position on the board, calculated with the formula `3/(D + 1)`, where `D` is the [taxicab distance](https://en.wikipedia.org/wiki/Taxicab_geometry) between the piece's position and the opposite corner, since having pieces in more advanced positions favor winning by having a friendly king reach the opposite corner.
+Nonetheless, if a state is final, the state value is fixed with `60` in favor of the winning player.
+This value is used, since each one of the 12 friendly pieces can contribute with a maximum of `5` to the state value (and not at the same time).

+In the piece evaluation, while each friendly piece contributes positively to the state value, each enemy piece contributes negatively.
+This results in the state value for a player being always the numeric symmetric of the state value for the other player.

 ### User Interaction

-The files associated with the user interaction are the `display.pl` and `input.pl`:

-- The `display.pl` file contains all predicates that print something to the screen (game title, option menus, **input prompts**, game board and other indications such as evaluation or move history).
+The files associated with the user interaction are the `display.pl` and `input.pl`.
+The `display.pl` file contains all predicates that print something to the screen (game title, option menus, **input prompts**, game board and other indications such as evaluation or move history).
 This file makes extensive use of the `ansi.pl` module developed and uses the configurations specified in the `theme.pl`, more details about this can be found below.
-- The `input.pl` file contains the predicates responsible for reading user input (numbers/options, strings/names and positions/coordinates), without producing any output, in the following ways:
+The `input.pl` file contains the predicates responsible for reading user input (numbers/options, strings/names and positions/coordinates), without producing any output, in the following ways:
   - **Numbers**: read as the resulting integer from concatenating all the digits in the input string (i.e. skipping all the other characters until it reaches the end of the line)
   - **Strings**: read as the concatenation of all the characters with ASCII codes between 32-127, which includes spaces, numbers, letters and other symbols and punctuation (also skips all other characters until it reaches the end of the line)
   - **Positions**: referenced as a spreadsheet where the position is a combination of letters and numbers.
 Letters refer to the column, numbers to the row, and their order doesn't matter.
 Characters that are larger than a given coordinate range (or are irrelevant) are skipped automatically.
 When the coordinate only needs one character, the first valid character is considered.
 Otherwise, all valid symbols for a given coordinate are read and concatenated for spreadsheet-like indexing (i.e. rows: ...
 9, 10, 11 ... and columns: ...
 Z, AA, AB ...).
 This was done to make the predicates more flexible for larger board sizes.
   > As an example, all of the following "inputs" represent the same position (Column A, Row 8) in an 8x8 board: `a8`, `az8`, `ai8`, `8a`, `89za`, `8 _ a`, `l8-askd-jsa_das123888812312`.